Accessibility statement for STG Building Control Partnership

 Once you have reported a problem with our website or asked for an alternative format, but you are not happy with our response, you can use our complaints process to register your difficulty.

-This statement was last updated on 25 November 2019.
-We update this statement annually and will review it in November 2020.
+This statement was last updated on 2 November 2020.
+We update this statement annually and will additionally review it in April 2021.